Litlington White Horse: Toponymy

 Until the late 20th century, the Litlington White Horse was known by several different names reflecting its location and nearby landmarks.
-These included the "White Horse on Hindover Hill", the "Alfriston White Horse", the "Sussex White Horse", the "Charleston White Horse", the "Exceat White Horse", and the "Jevington White Horse".
-Today, the name "Litlington White Horse" is the most widely used and recognised.
+The most prominent of these were the "High and Over White Horse" and the "Sussex White Horse", though it was also frequently referred to as the "White Horse on Hindover Hill", the "Alfriston White Horse", the "Charleston White Horse", the "Exceat White Horse",the "Cuckmere White Horse", and the "Jevington White Horse".
+Today, the name "Litlington White Horse" is the most widely used, despite the figure being physically situated within the parish of Alfriston rather than Litlington.